Shinyenigma/DotStealer/README.md

 # Millenium-stealer
 A new windows stealer, written fully in python.
 Logs will be sent to telegram via your telegram bot ✨Only for 10$ in 2023✨.
-Please contact me by telegram: **@shinyenigma**
+Please contact me by telegram: <em>**@shinyenigma**</em>

 ⭐️ Common :
 🔹 Code obsfucation